rticommunity/rticonnextdds-connector-py/docs/input.rst

 Accessing sample meta-data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every sample contains an associatedf *SampleInfo* with meta-information about
+Every sample contains an associated *SampleInfo* with meta-information about
 the sample:

 .. testcode::